Martha Hyer: Film and television

 Hyer's first film appearance was an uncredited speaking part in The Locket (1946).
 She appeared in uncredited and bit roles in B-movies for the next few years, occasionally working on television, as well.
 Eventually, she moved up the ranks, and starting in 1954, began receiving better roles, becoming a popular actress in Hollywood for the next decade.

 Hyer had a supporting role in the drama So Big (1953), which stars Jane Wyman, and was directed by Robert Wise.
 She appeared as Janie in Abbott and Costello Go To Mars (also 1953).
 Hyer followed this with Westerns, Wyoming Renegades (1954) and The Battle of Rogue River (1954), and a musical comedy, Lucky Me (1954), which stars Doris Day.
 She then played Elizabeth Tyson, a socialite who almost loses her fiancé (William Holden) to Audrey Hepburn, in the Oscar-winning film Sabrina (1954).
 She next starred opposite Donald O'Connor in the comedy Francis in the Navy (1955) and in a 1956 televised version of Jezebel for Lux Video Theatre in which she played the lead role of Julie.

 She had supporting roles in the war story Battle Hymn (1957) with Rock Hudson and in the drama Mister Cory (1957) with Tony Curtis, directed by Blake Edwards.
 She was featured in Kelly and Me, a comedy with Van Johnson, and as Cornelia Bullock in the 1957 remake of My Man Godfrey with David Niven.
 In 1958, Hyer appeared in a Playhouse 90 televised version of Reunion by Merle Miller, along with Frances Farmer.
 She next appeared in Paris Holiday (1958) with Bob Hope and Houseboat (1958) with Cary Grant.
 Hyer was the foil for soon-to-be TV icons Dan Rowan and Dick Martin of Rowan & Martin's Laugh-In fame in their Once Upon a Horse...
 (1958) Western film by Hal Kanter.
 For the 1958 drama Some Came Running, directed by Vincente Minnelli, Hyer was nominated for the Academy Award for Best Supporting Actress.

 Soon after, she had supporting roles in The Big Fisherman (1959) and The Best of Everything (1959) with Joan Crawford.
-Also in 1959 Martha played the role of Hannah Haley in Rawhide (TV series) S1 Ep 8 Incident West Of Lano.
+Also in 1959, Martha played the role of Hannah Haley in Rawhide S1Ep 8 "Incident West of Lano".

 Hyer started the 1960s with a supporting role in Ice Palace (1960), a drama with Richard Burton, and The Last Time I Saw Archie (1961), a comedy with Robert Mitchum.
-Next she was in A Girl Named Tamiko (1962), Wives and Lovers, and The Carpetbaggers (1964).
+Next, she was in A Girl Named Tamiko (1962), Wives and Lovers (1963), and The Carpetbaggers (1964).